A repetitive loss is when a home, business, or structure are in an area that has experienced flooding at least two times in any 10-year period.

 - Make a household inventory list (videos, pictures), especially of the most flood-prone level of your house.

-- Visit www.monroecountyem.com/evacuation to determine your evacuation zone.
+- Visit www.monroecountyem.com/evacuation Opens a New Window. to determine your evacuation zone.

-- Go to www.redcross.org.
-Create and practice an emergency plan so your family will know what to do in a crisis
+- Go to www.redcross.org Opens a New Window. sa to create an emergency plan.
+Practice the plan so your family will know what to do in a crisis.

 FLOOD MITIGATION GRANTS